In this blog post, learn how to leverage an automated Van Westendorp Pricing Model to inform your company's pricing strategy.

 What is a Van Westendorp Price Sensitivity Meter analysis?

-Van Westendorp (also known as Van Westendorp Price Sensitivity Meter) is a market research methodology first introduced in 1976 by the Dutch economist Peter van Westendorp.
-It establishes a range of acceptable prices for a product or service and ultimately identifies an Optimal Price Point (OPP) - more on this below.
+Van Westendorp (also known as Van Westendorp Price Sensitivity Meter) is one of the most established methodologies in the market research industry, first introduced in 1976 by the Dutch economist Peter van Westendorp.
+The method highlights a range of acceptable prices for a product or service and ultimately identifies an Optimal Price Point (OPP) - more on this below.

 Back to Table of Contents